VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 dblink mapping ... the dblink can be looked up from a mapping with the UserDB.

+### Overriding default derived variables

+When running the conifer command in EBRC website convention mode, `conifer configure qa.toxodb.org`, several required variables - `project_home`, `gus_home`, `webapp_ctx`, et al. - are defined with values derived from filesystem naming conventions.
+Under the hood, conifer passes these values as `--extra-vars` to the underlying Ansible playbook.
+These command line extra-vars have higher precedence than the vars defined in the yaml files, preventing you from directly overriding them in your site vars yml.
+To work around this, EuPathDB does the following.

+In our `default.yml` file in `EbrcWebsiteCommon` we introduce a new variable for a level of indirection.

+    _webapp_ctx: '{{ webapp_ctx }}'
+    ...
+    modelconfig_webAppUrl: 'http://{{ _hostname }}/{{ _webapp_ctx }}///'

+This way, `_webapp_ctx` is the operative variable used, e.g. for templating `modelconfig_webAppUrl`.
+By default it has the same value as the high precedence `webapp_ctx` but can be effectively overridden by defining `_webapp_ctx` in a yaml file.

 ### Secrets

 Do not commit secrets to source control.
 Use lookups from local system